OSU-AIGSA/osu-aigsa.github.io/docs/index.md

 For additional information and questions, please contact us at [ai.gsa@oregonstate.edu](mailto:ai.gsa@oregonstate.edu).

-# Fall 2022 Reading Group: AGI (Artificial General Intelligence) Safety Fundamentals
+# Fall 2022 Reading Group

+This term's reading group topic is **AGI (Artificial General Intelligence) Safety Fundamentals**.
 As powerful AI systems take on increasingly impactful tasks, we need to take great care to prevent catastrophic unintended consequences.
 We're talking about it.
 More info [here.](https://www.aigsa.club/agisf)